 The key difference between Angular and Backbone are explained in the below-mentioned points:

-- AngularJS uses two-way data binding process whereas Backbone.js doesn’t provide any data binding process and so it is not suitable for large web page development.
+- AngularJS uses a two-way data binding process, whereas Backbone.js doesn’t provide any data binding process and so it is not suitable for large web page development.
 Backbone is mainly used in case of a small web page or small data sets development process

 - Angular has larger community support than Backbone.js

-- In case of performance aspect, Backbone.js is faster than AngularJS for small data sets
+- In the case of the performance aspect, Backbone.js is faster than AngularJS for small data sets

 - js can provide greater flexibility according to the different features that need to be incorporated into the app.